AquaticEcoDynamics/Peel_ARC/Data/Benthic Macroinvertebrate/README.md

 ---
 ### Overview

-Data on the benthic macroinvertebrate community was derived from sediment cores collected at 60 sites throughout the Peel-Harvey Estuary in winter 2017 and summer 2018 (see map below).
+Data on the benthic macroinvertebrate community was derived from sediment cores collected at 60 sites throughout the Peel-Harvey Estuary in winter 2017 and summer 2018 (see Fig. 1 below).

 Data available at each site on each sampling occasion includes (i) sediment core information (geographic location, water depth, sediment penetration depth, sediment depth of the oxic layer and
 Rapid Assessment Protocol [RAP] sediment condition class ([Hallett et al., 2019](https://doi.org/10.1039/C9EM00141G))); (ii) the density of each macroinvertebrate species and their associated taxonomic classification,